cromelex/pages-garden/content/misc/my cats.md

 publish: true
 title: My cats
 created: 2025-04-02
-modified: 2025-04-02
+modified: 2025-04-20
 tags:
   - cats
 ---
-# Our cats
+# My cats
-We adopted a cat in January 2021, and then a second one in November of the same year.
+We first adopted a cat in January 2021, and then a second one in November of the same year.
 Ever since, they have been a part of our family.

 Both were adopted as rescues, one from an individual, and another from a charity.
 The thought of buying a *branded* cat, as we call the fancy breeds, is completely alien to us.
 Both are black cats - black cats are much more unlikely to get adopted due to stupid superstitions.
 Yes, even in the 21st century.